 - 13. Historically, priority for the use of these FRT flight passes was determined by the length of service as an employee of the Respondent.
 In other words, an employee's or a retiree's years of service with the Respondent determined their priority to be seated in an economy or business class cabin when availing themselves of these flight passes (hereinafter the "seniority priority"); - 14.
-It was the Petitioner's understanding and that of his co-workers that his boarding priority would increase with time and as he got older and worked longer it would be easier for him to board and travel with the FRT flight passes; - 15.
+It was the Petitioner's understanding and that of her co-workers that her boarding priority would increase with time and as she got older and worked longer it would be easier for her to board and travel with the FRT flight passes and especially after 25 years of service when she had received the then coveted "credit-card" for unlimited travel as prior to that only four FRT flight passes were allotted each year; - 15.
 The Respondent has now significantly eroded seniority priority by granting higher priority passes to certain categories of its active employees.
 For example, in bargaining with the pilots' association, the Respondent granted pilots B1 passes, with higher priority than that enjoyed by the Retirees.
 Access to seats has now been drastically reduced or for all practical purposes is now unavailable, including the ability to be upgraded to business class; - 16.
 Currently, all employees including those with very little seniority consistently "bump" the Retirees with considerably greater seniority and leave the Retirees with frustrated travel plans, missed flights and connections and the distinct possibility of having to return home or be stranded in a foreign city.
 As an illustration of this unjust situation, an employee with as little as 7 months service can, and has, bumped a Retiree with 37 years of service; - 17.
 All consulted Members are extremely dissatisfied with this state of affairs and are of the view that the rights to the FRT flight passes which had been granted and had vested at the beginning of their career with the seniority priority were not subject to the pure discretion of the Respondent who has now taken away the seniority priority by granting higher priority B1 and C1 passes to its pilots and to other groups of its active employees and in so doing, has acted in an excessive and unreasonable manner; - 18.
 For purposes of illustration and using approximate estimates, the creation of these numerous priority passes can be presented as follows: - a.
-Based on informal information, it is estimated that there are in excess of thirty thousand Retirees and as far as the Retirees were concerned, the use of FRT flight passes when initially granted to them was always based strictly on years of service the seniority priority.
+Based on informal information, it is estimated that there are in excess of thirty thousand Retirees and as far as the Retirees were concerned, the use of FRT flight passes when initially granted to them was always based strictly on years of service - the seniority priority.
 As a result of the unfettered and unfair creation by the Respondent of very many annual C1 and B1 priority passes there are now:

-Employees Group Passes 4,800 ACPA - Pilots with 3 B1 +2 24,000
+Employees Group Passes

+4,800 ACPA - Pilots with 3 B1 +2 24,000

 8,500 CUPE - Flight attendants with 3 C1 +2 42,500

 6,000 UNIFOR - CSSA with 3 C1 +2 30,000

 10,827 IAMAW - ramp 3 C1 +2 54,135

 7,700 Non unionized 5 B1 38,500

 37,827 Total 189,135

-^{} all unionized employees receive 2 additional priority flight passes for Christmas and New Years in their respective categories.
+\ all unionized employees receive 2 additional priority flight passes for Christmas and New Years in their respective categories.